ViaScientific/vfdocs/docs/ViaFoundry/data/data-guide.md

 ## Access your Data in the Cloud

+!!! tip

+    Foundry readily integrate with Cloud Infrastructure.
+We recommend using [xCloud](https://www.viascientific.com/products/) to take full advantage of Foundry in your environment.

 ### Integrate your Cloud with Foundry xCloud

 With Foundry [xCloud](https://www.viascientific.com/products/), deploying Via Foundry in your AWS or GCP account has never been easier.
 Leveraging xCloud, you can set up Via Foundry in your existing cloud environment.
 This setup allows you to maintain your cloud infrastructure in AWS and Google Cloud while taking advantage of the the robust, feature-rich Via Foundry experience .